-Pursuant to the requirements of the Securities Regulation Code, the isigned on its behalf by the undersigned, on ssuer has duly caused this report to be
+Pursuant to the requirements of the Securities Regulation signed on its behalf by the undersigned, on Code, the issuer has duly caused this report to be

 Issuer: XURPAS INC.

-By;
+Ву:

-JONATHAN GERARD A. GURANGO Chairman of the Board and Chief Executive Officer
+JONATHAN GERARD A. GURANGO

+Chairman of the Board and Chief Executive Officer

-alexanderslogu
+alexanderslope

 President and Chief Finance Officer